Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 How traditional CMSs work

-WordPress is the most popular option for a traditional CMS, which we'll use as an example to illustrate the differences.
-Traditional CMSs like WordPress are primarily built for managing websites.
+Born in the mid-90s, traditional CMSs are primarily built for non-technical users to manage websites.
 They have graphical user interfaces (GUIs) that allow content creators to create content and publish it to styled "templates," choosing from endless themes and plugins.

 The content created is stored within a database and displayed to the end-user or reader based on this pre-defined template.